zombre98/zia/src/server/api/README.md

 * In `response` the type of firstLine will be a `struct Response`

 To use a `std::variant` here is an example :
+(an std::variant is like an union, with type-safe)
 ```cpp
 dems::Context context{{dems::header::Request{"GET", "/path/file", "HTTP/1.1"}, std::make_unique<dems::header::Heading>(), ""},
                      {dems::header::Response{"HTTP/1.1", "200", "OK"},std::make_unique<dems::header::Heading>(), ""}, 0};